-Connect Button: Highlight a wireless network and click the Connect button.
+Connect Button: Highlight a wireless network and click the

+Connect button.
 If the network is secure, a pop-up window will appear.
-Enter the security information to connect (refer to the Wireless Security section for more information).
+Enter the security information to connect (refer to the Wireless drop-down menu and click Activate to connect.

+Security section for more information).